Junior Williams (cricketer)

+Career

 Williams was born at Trelawny Parish.
 He made his debut in first-class cricket for Jamaica against Trinidad and Tobago in the 1974-75 Shell Shield at Montego Bay.
 The following season he made his debut in List A one-day cricket for Jamaica in the 1975–76 Gillette Cup against Barbados at Bridgetown.
 He played minor counties cricket for Lincolnshire in 1980, making four appearances in the Minor Counties Championship.
 He toured Pakistan with an International XI cricket team in September–October 1981, playing in two first-class matches and three List A matches.

 Following the tour, he played first-class and List A cricket in New Zealand for Wellington, playing in seven first-class in the 1981–82 Shell Trophy, and five List A matches in the 1981-82 Shell Cup.
 Wellington won both of these competitions.
 Returning to Jamaica, he featured in three further first-class matches for Jamaica, alongside two further List A appearances, all during the 1982/83 season.
 Williams played in 26 first-class matches as a right-arm fast-medium bowler, taking a total of 52 wickets at an average of 36.34, with best figures of 4 for 26.
 In List A cricket he made seventeen appearances, taking 26 wickets at an average of 17.11, with best figures of 4 for 30.